About the Temerty Faculty of Medicine at the University of Toronto

 Graduate applicants are required to provide the contact information of a graduate verifier:

-• For your course-based degree, your verifier should be your graduate program administrator.
+- For a course-based degree, your verifier should be your graduate program administrator.

 This information is entered in the Referees section of your application, but your graduate verifier’s role is not the same as your referee’s role.
 Your graduate verifier may be contacted to confirm your degree type and anticipated program completion date.